Skip to Content

 2. Open the form you want to add attribution tracking to, or create a new form

-• Click on the field in the form editor
+• Click on it in the form editor

-• Toggle the Make this field hidden switch to on
+• Toggle Make this field hidden to on

-• Leave the Default value empty — AttributionHub will fill it in
+• Leave Default value empty — AttributionHub fills it in automatically

 Step 3: Embed the Form on Your Page

-Use whichever HubSpot embed method your site already uses.
-AttributionHub supports both:
+Use whatever HubSpot embed method your site already uses.
+You don’t need to change anything — AttributionHub picks up the form automatically.

 Script embed (iframe mode):